algorandfoundation/algokit-utils-ts/docs/capabilities/debugging.md

 ### Why are the debug utilities in a separate package?

 To keep the `algokit-utils-ts` package lean and isomporphic, the debugging utilities are located in a separate package.
 This eliminates various error cases with bundlers (e.g. `webpack`, `esbuild`) when building for the browser.

+## Debugging in `browser` environment

+Note that it's not possible to use `algokit-utils-ts-debug` in browser environments; however, you can still obtain and persist simulation traces from the browser network tab whenever a transaction is being submitted using the algokit-utils-ts package.
+Make sure to enable the debug mode in the algokit-utils-ts config as described in the [getting started](./docs/code/getting-started.md) guide.
+To obtain the simulation trace:

+1. Open the browser network tab
+2. Submit the transaction
+3. Filter the requests by `simulate`
+4. Copy the 'simulate' request body and store it in a file with a .trace.avm.json extension, then place it under the `debug_traces` folder in your AlgoKit contract project.
+   4.1.
+(Optional) If you are not using an AlgoKit project structure for your contracts codebase, as long as the trace file is within your VSCode workspace, the extension will present a picker to select the trace file.